-The purpose of a business continuity plan or a disaster recovery plan is to prepare your business in the event of extended service outages caused by factors beyond your control (e.g., natural disasters, man-made events), and to restore services to the widest extent possible in a minimum timeframe.
-All of your company's sites are expected to implement preventive measures whenever possible to minimize operational disruptions and to recover as quickly as possible when an incident occurs.
+The primary objective of a business continuity plan or disaster recovery plan is to ensure that your business is prepared for extended service disruptions caused by factors beyond your control, such as natural disasters or man-made events.
+The aim is to restore services to the fullest extent possible within the shortest timeframe.
+It is expected that all of your company's locations will implement preventive measures whenever feasible to minimize operational disruptions and to facilitate a speedy recovery in the event of an incident.

-This process is difficult enough for large businesses, but what about smaller organizations, that often have less staff and resources?
-Small business disaster recovery planning can be extremely challenging, especially from the perspectives of time, money and resources.
+While this process can be challenging for larger businesses, the difficulties are amplified for smaller organizations that often have limited staff and resources.
+Small business disaster recovery planning can be particularly daunting when considering the factors of time, money, and resources involved.

-To make the disaster recovery planning process easier, we've collected our top five resources on business continuity planning for SMBs, starting with a free, downloadable business continuity plan template.
-Explore our resources on small business disaster recovery planning.
+To simplify the process of disaster recovery planning for SMBs, we have compiled our top five resources on business continuity planning.
+This includes a free, downloadable business continuity plan template to help you get started.
+Take advantage of our collection of resources tailored specifically to small business disaster recovery planning.